Spacial/csstuff/README.md

 * [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines): The C++ Core Guidelines are a set of tried-and-true guidelines, rules, and best practices about coding in C++
 * [What’s the difference between an integer and a pointer?](https://blog.regehr.org/archives/1621)
 * [Lifetime profile v1.0 posted](https://herbsutter.com/2018/09/20/lifetime-profile-v1-0-posted/)
+* [FunctionSimSearch](https://github.com/googleprojectzero/functionsimsearch): Some C++ example code to demonstrate how to perform code similarity searches using SimHashing.

 #### KDE/Qt